kitcatkai/rotifer-identification/README.md

 ## Trained Weights and Architecture

 Architecture for tiny-yolov3 and yolov3 can be found in `cfg` folder.
-As for the weights,
+As for the weights

+## Images

+As images are sensitive, I only upload a few sample of images in `Image1 folder.

+## Issues

+Any questions about how to setup, kindly pull an issue.
+I will resolve ASAP.